How to travel sustainably

 As standards of living increase and holiday packages become more and more affordable, these alarming stats will only continue to rise.
 According to the Guardian, they would triple in the next three decades!

-In the light of those stats, using alternate methods of travelling such as the train and boat, might well be a very smart choice.
+In the light of this information, using alternate methods of travelling such as the train and boat might well be a smart choice.
 Unfortunately, this is not always feasible.

-Say you eat a pizza worth 540 calories.
+Carbon-offsetting is a solution.
+The easiest way to explain carbon-offsetting is to use food as an analogy.
+Say you ate a pizza worth 540 calories.
 You then go for a run that makes you lose exactly 540 calories.
-You’ve essentially brought the act of eating that pizza to a total impact of ZERO.
+You’ve essentially brought the act of eating that pizza to a total impact of zero.
+It essentially helps you offset the carbon emissions created.

 “We offset our carbon emissions by purchasing carbon credits associated with a range of renewable energy projects.
 We have identified six key international projects that we will purchase carbon credits with from 2018-2020”